lorrainegaudio/BSU_Graduate_Thesis/README.md

 # BSU_Graduate_Thesis
-This repository contains all writing documents used in the creation of my thesis for a Master of Arts in Anthropology at Boise State University.
-I will be using Microsoft Word.
+This repository contains all writing documents used to create my thesis for a Master of Arts in Anthropology at Boise State University.
+I will be using Microsoft Word and Overleaf.